-The following three national research units in the Department of Women’s and Children’s Health, Dunedin School of Medicine have formed a consortium, the Child and Youth Policy Research Support Service:
+The following national research units in the Department of Women’s and Children’s Health, Dunedin School of Medicine have formed a consortium, the Child and Youth Policy Research Support Service:

 Collectively they have the capacity to both describe and monitor the health of children and young people in New Zealand.
 Their aim is to: